caxap/jquery-toptop/README.md

 jquery-toptop
 =============

 jQuery plugin to allow "go on top" button functionality.
-Originally the plugin was developed for http://goodwillion.com